haslab/HAAP/README.md

 ```
 docker run -i -t hugopacheco/haap:latest /bin/bash
 ```
-It is often useful to bind a directory in your host system, say `~/Desktop`, to a path inside your container, say `/Desktop`, by running the container with the additional argument:
+Since this container has no X window system, it is often useful to bind a directory in your host system, say `~/Desktop`, to a path inside your container, say `/Desktop`, by running the container with the additional argument:
 ```
 docker run -v ~/Desktop:/Desktop -i -t hugopacheco/haap:latest /bin/bash
 ```